-Curriculum drivers shape our curriculum breadth.
-We have derived these from an exploration of the backgrounds of our students, our beliefs about high quality education and our values of Respect, Kindness, Courage and Resilience.
+shape our curriculum breadth.
+We an exploration of the backgrounds beliefs about high quality education Respect, Kindness, Courage and

+Resilience.
 Our drivers are used to ensure we give our students appropriate and ambitious curriculum opportunities.

 The main drivers which are embedded in our curriculum are: -